nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServerAgs.md

     RESTORE DATABASE TPCC100 FROM DISK = 'C:\BACKUP\TPCC100-Replica.bkm' WITH METADATA_ONLY, REPLACE, NORECOVERY
     ```

 - [ ] In SSMS, refresh the Database listing, and you should now see the `TPCC100` database in a `Restoring...` state.
+The screenshots below are on CPT2.1, the lab is currently on RC0.
+There is no difference in functionality.

     <img src=../graphics/m2/2.4.8.png>